Skip to main content

 Whether you are reviewing your current policy or preparing to file a claim, here are the steps that matter most:

-- Read your declarations page— Look for the policy form number (HO-3, HO-5, etc.) and any endorsements that modify the coverage form.
+1. Read your declarations page— Look for the policy form number (HO-3, HO-5, etc.) and any endorsements that modify the coverage form.
 The declarations page tells you what you bought.
-If you see an HO-3 with no HO 15 00 endorsement, your contents are on named perils.
+If you see an HO-3 with no HO 15 00 endorsement, your personal property is on named perils.

-- Consider the HO-5 or HO 15 00 endorsement— The premium difference is often surprisingly modest.
+3. Consider the HO-5 or HO 15 00 endorsement— The premium difference is often surprisingly modest.
 Get a quote and compare.
-The additional cost per year may be far less than the out-of-pocket cost of a single denied contents claim.
+The additional cost per year may be far less than the out-of-pocket cost of a single denied personal property claim.

-- Schedule your most valuable items— Regardless of your policy form, high-value personal property should be individually scheduled.
+4. Schedule your most valuable items— Regardless of your policy form, high-value personal property is worth scheduling individually.
 Scheduled items get open perils coverage, agreed value settlement, and typically no deductible.

-- When filing a contents claim on an HO-3, identify the named peril clearly— Do not leave the cause of loss vague.
+5. When filing a personal property claim on an HO-3, identify the named peril clearly— Do not leave the cause of loss vague.
 State which of the 16 named perils caused the damage and provide supporting evidence.
 The more clearly you connect the loss to a named peril, the harder it is for the insurer to dispute coverage.

-- If a contents claim is denied, examine the basis carefully — Is the insurer saying the cause of loss is not a named peril?
+6. If a personal property claim is denied, examine the basis carefully — Is the insurer saying the cause of loss is not a named peril?
 Or are they recharacterizing the cause to avoid a named peril?
 There is a difference between a loss that genuinely falls outside the 16 perils and a loss that the insurer is artificially relabeling to avoid paying.

-- Get professional help for disputed claims— If the insurer is denying your contents claim by recharacterizing the cause of loss or arguing you have not met your burden of proof, consider consulting a public adjuster or an attorney who specializes in insurance coverage.
+7. Get professional help for disputed claims— If the insurer is denying your personal property claim by recharacterizing the cause of loss or arguing you have not met your burden of proof, consider consulting a Public Adjuster or an attorney who specializes in insurance coverage.
 The open perils vs. named perils distinction is well-understood in claims practice, and a knowledgeable professional can identify whether the insurer’s denial is legitimate or an exploitation of the named perils limitation.

 The Bottom Line

 The open perils vs. named perils distinction is the single most important structural feature of your insurance policy.
 It determines what is covered, who bears the burden of proof, and how disputes are resolved.
-If you have an HO-3, your dwelling has excellent coverage but your contents have a significant gap.
-Understanding this gap — and taking steps to close it — is one of the most valuable things you can do to protect yourself before a loss occurs.
+If you have an HO-3, your dwelling has excellent coverage but your personal property has a significant gap.
+Understanding this gap — and taking steps to close it — is one of the most valuable things you might consider doing to protect yourself before a loss occurs.

 Disclaimer